India has taken note of China’s last Monday’s virtual meeting in Kunming of countries from the Indian Ocean region.

 The F-18 fighter from Boeing and the Rafale-M from Dassault are the two contenders for the contract.

-Meanwhile, China has advanced its Indian Ocean agenda by organising fictitious summit on November 21 in Kunming, Yunnan Province, with the participation of 19 nations and three organisations, although the exact number.
+Meanwhile, China has advanced its Indian Ocean agenda by organising a fictitious summit on November 21 in Kunming, Yunnan Province, with the participation of 19 nations and three organisations, although the exact number.

 The China Industrial Development Cooperation Agency (CIDCO), according to reports, was founded by Beijing to compete with USAID in the development of the littoral governments in the Indian Ocean region.

-Chinese Foreign Minister Wang Yi addressed the creation of forum to promote Indian Ocean islands during his most recent visit to Sri Lanka.
+Chinese Foreign Minister Wang Yi addressed the creation of a forum to promote Indian Ocean islands during his most recent visit to Sri Lanka.

 Another concern is whether countries like Sri Lanka, Bangladesh, Pakistan, the Maldives, and Myanmar, which already have high-interest Chinese loans for infrastructure projects associated with the Belt Road Initiative, will be eager to take on further debt from the communist state.